proycon/LaMachine/README.md

     * [Hunspell](http://hunspell.github.io) - A spell checker
     * [NextFlow](http://www.nextflow.io) - A system and language for writing parallel and scalable pipelines in a portable manner.
     * [R](https://r-project.org)

+Note that some software may not be available on certain platforms/distributions (most notably Mac OS X).

 Architecture
 -------------------